 If you are a startup, this an especially significant request: your visitors probably know relatively little about you, and your current homepage isn’t making your product any easier for them to understand.

-What if, instead of speaking about your product and its features in broad or vague terms, your homepage told a compelling story about how your product helps the people who use it succeed?
+Instead of speaking about your product and its features in broad or vague terms, what if your homepage told a compelling story about how your product helps the people who use it succeed?